fcalderan/Rub2Eur-Bot/README.md

 The bot will immediately fetch exchange rates, post updates, and schedule further executions.

-# Why This Organization?

-The modular design makes it easy to:

-- Reuse or change scraping logic (exchangeRateScraper.py) .
-- Reuse or change post composition and automation (exchangeRateBot.py).
-- Securely manage credentials through the .env file.

 **Example Output**
 A sample Xeet/Tweet or BlueSky post: